chrismphy/COP-4020-Alternative-Language-Project/readme.md

 # Project Setup

+1.
+Open your terminal and type julia to open REPL.
+2.
 To set up the project environment, run the following commands in the Julia REPL:

 using Pkg

 Pkg.activate(".")

 Pkg.instantiate()

+3.
+You can run the Main.jl by typing in the terminal:

+include("Main.jl")

 # Q1: Which programming language and version did you pick?